Technology life cycle

-The technology life-cycle (TLC) describes the commercial gain of a product through the expense of research and development phase, and the financial return during its "vital life".
+The technology life cycle (TLC) describes the commercial gain of a product through the expense of research and development phase, and the financial return during its "vital life".
 Some technologies, such as steel, paper or cement manufacturing, have a long lifespan (with minor variations in technology incorporated with time) while in other cases, such as electronic or pharmaceutical products, the lifespan may be quite short.

 The TLC associated with a product or technological service is different from product life-cycle (PLC) dealt with in product life-cycle management.
 The latter is concerned with the life of a product in the marketplace with respect to timing of introduction, marketing measures, and business costs.
 The technology underlying the product (for example, that of a uniquely flavoured tea) may be quite marginal but the process of creating and managing its life as a branded product will be very different.

 The technology life cycle is concerned with the time and cost of developing the technology, the timeline of recovering cost, and modes of making the technology yield a profit proportionate to the costs and risks involved.
 The TLC may, further, be protected during its cycle with patents and trademarks seeking to lengthen the cycle and to maximize the profit from it.

 The product of the technology may be a commodity such as polyethylene plastic or a sophisticated product like the integrated circuits used in a smartphone.

-The development of a competitive product or process can have a major effect on the lifespan of the technology, making it shorter.
+The development of a competitive product or process can have a major effect on the lifespan of the technology, making it longer.
 Equally, the loss of intellectual property rights through litigation or loss of its secret elements (if any) through leakages also work to reduce a technology's lifespan.
 Thus, it is apparent that the management of the TLC is an important aspect of technology development.

-Most new technologies follow a similar technology maturity lifecycle describing the technological maturity of a product.
+Most new technologies follow a similar technology maturity life cycle describing the technological maturity of a product.
 This is not similar to a product life cycle, but applies to an entire technology, or a generation of a technology.

-Technology adoption is the most common phenomenon driving the evolution of industries along the industry lifecycle.
+Technology adoption is the most common phenomenon driving the evolution of industries along the industry life cycle.
 After expanding new uses of resources they end with exhausting the efficiency of those processes, producing gains that are first easier and larger over time then exhaustingly more difficult, as the technology matures.

-The four phases of the technology life-cycle
+Four phases

-The Soviet economist Nikolai Kondratiev was the first to observe technology life-cycle in his book The Major Economic Cycles (1925).
+The Soviet economist Nikolai Kondratiev was the first to observe technology life cycle in his book The Major Economic Cycles (1925).
 Today, these cycles are called Kondratiev wave, the predecessor of TLC.
 TLC is composed of four phases: